johnstoklas/training-log-app/README.md

 - **client**: Main code for the front end of the application
   - **index.html**: Contains the HTML formatting for the website
-  - **index.js**: Contains logic used for checking where your movie belongs in your timeline and has calls to TMDB API to fetch data for the game
+  - **index.js**: Contains logic for uploading workouts and sending that information to the database
-- **public**: Holds styling info
+- **public**: Contains styling files

-  - **style.css**: Has styling elements used in the website
+- **Database.js**: Handles user authentication, once the user logs in their information is sent to app.js

-- **app.js**: Holds all the back end code, this code is used to send data from the client side to the server and then to their opponent.
-For example, if a player correctly places a movie in order it sends that data to their opponent and tells them how long their opponent's timeline is.
+- **app.js**: Retrieves and configures the user's past workouts based on database records